ember-learn/ember-blog/content/ember-3-27-released.md

   - version-3-x
 ---

 Today the Ember project is announcing release 3.27 of Ember.js, Ember Data, and Ember CLI.
+This is a minor version, stable release.

-This release kicks off the 3.28 beta cycle for all sub-projects.
-We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
+We're also announcing the start of the 3.28 beta cycle for all sub-projects.
+We encourage our community (especially addon authors) to help test beta builds and report any bugs before they are published as a stable release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

-Ember.js 3.28 is the final planned version of the 3.x release cycle, and will become an LTS release.
+Ember.js 3.28 (again, starting **beta** today) is the final planned version of the 3.x release cycle, and will become an LTS release.
 As of the 3.28-beta being released, the main development branch of all Ember projects will become 4.0.
+Look for more information on Ember 4.0 here on the blog this coming week.

-You can read more about our general release process here:
+You can read more about our general release process with these resources:

 - [Release Dashboard](http://emberjs.com/releases/)
 - [The Ember Release Cycle](https://blog.emberjs.com/new-ember-release-process/)